There is a question that arises again and again. You have invested in a vacation property. You are renting it out, or about to start renting it out.

 That weekly cleaning you have to do for your short-term rental that costs you $350 each time?
 They have cleaners on staff, or they book cleanings in such bulk, that their marginal cost is less than half that.

 You are spending $1,000 a year on listing sites?
 They have hundreds of properties, and a negotiated rate.
 They pay a fraction of that, oh, and get premium placement to boot.

 This brings us to one of the simplest ways to maximize your rental income: Work with a professional.

 Sure there are plenty of charlatans out there.
 Managers who will take far more than their fair share and do a terrible job renting your home.
 But it doesn’t have to be that way.

 At Rented.com we have more than 750 of the world’s best Airbnb managers competing for the privilege of managing your rental home.
-With the most homeowner-friendly contract in the business, you can ensure you are in good hands.
-With the competitive auction process in which the managers compete, you can ensure you are getting the most money possible.
+With the most homeowner-friendly contract in the business, you can ensure you're in good hands.
+With the competitive auction process in which the managers compete, you can ensure you're getting the most money possible.